-In many situations, creativity and further innovation is or may be required.
+In many situations, creativity and further innovation is or may be required if affordable responses to climate change are to occur.
 Markets can be flexible and quick to respond where there are opportunities and a relative absence of constraints.
 They can harness the inputs and aggregate the independent decisions of a great many separate operators, which has advantages over political decision making through periodic elections and decisions by Governments and public bodies (Friedman, 1962).
-Ministers or officials can make the wrong call and only pursue one option which may fail, as opposed to many contending solutions.
+Ministers or officials can make the wrong call and only pursue one option which may fail, as opposed to many contending solutions emanating from a market.
+A practical need such as the requirement to adapt to climate change and the natural curiosity of restless entrepreneurs can be the combination that W Arthur Lewis identified as conducive to economic growth (Lewis, 1955).